 But the inheritance wasn't only her survival.
 It was also the family that didn't survive.

 This is not background information.
 This is the engine.
-When Fridman talks about love winning over darkness — when critics roll their eyes at his earnestness — they are hearing a man whose grandmother carried logs through a famine and whose family was shot in a ravine, choosing to believe in love anyway.
+When Fridman talks about choosing hope over cynicism, when critics roll their eyes at his earnestness, they are hearing a man whose grandmother carried logs through a famine and whose family was shot in a ravine, choosing to believe anyway.
 The earnestness is not naive.
 It is inherited.
 It was purchased with blood.

 "I See Myself as The Idiot and an Idiot"